Michanoku/odin-battleship/README.md

 ### interface.js

-This module handles all event listeners for the DOM, as well as changes in the DOM, rerenders, and user inputs in the DOM.
+This module handles all event listeners for the DOM, as well as changes in the DOM, re-renders, and user inputs in the DOM.
 Handles user input data back to the gameflow module via event listeners.

 **Key Functions:**

 - `initializeGame()`: Calls several other functions to initialize the DOM and create needed DOM objects.
-- `createStars()`: Creates a random starry background for both player gameboards.
+- `createStars()`: Creates a random starry background for both player game boards.
 - `addListeners()`: Adds all event listeners needed for elements of the DOM.
 - `createSetupBoard()`: Creates the board the player uses to place their ships.
 - `createShipSelection()`: Creates the ship selection the player uses to select, rotate and drag the ships.